hackclub/HCCore/SETUP.md

 java -Xms2G -Xmx2G -jar paper-261.jar --nogui
 ```

-Something like the following should be outputed to the console
+Something like the following should be outputted to the console

 ```txt
 This server is running Paper version git-Paper-261 (MC: 1.16.4) (Implementing API version 1.16.4-R0.1-SNAPSHOT)